LukeGrahamLandry/franca/devlog.md

   relocations are just never what i want. huh, i guess i never used elf addends because previously they were only in the import_c tests which i haven't got running on linux yet. welp, progress!
+- finishing signal handling on linux.
+  - painful slog of translating the structs for each arch to common represention
+  - amd64 they really scramble the register order.
+  - now works on amd but not arm. dumbass, i typoed sa_flags as sa_mask so i was always saying sa_flags=0 instead of SIGINFO, apparently only arm doesn't give it to you when you don't ask for it
+  - now i catch sucessfully but die before printing the stack trace. problem was i just did padding in the inner struct to make the floats 16 aligned but that doesn't give the inner struct itself 16 byte alignment in the outer struct. just use `#align` on the field since i have that now.
+  - now crash2.fr works everywhere

 ## (Jul 1)